I'm currently a Postdoctoral Research Fellow of the FWO (Research Foundation - Flanders).

 Clause structure, expletives and information structure in the history of Icelandic

 In my PhD thesis (2018, University of Manchester), I presented a diachronic account for the emergence of expletives in Icelandic from the earliest texts to the present day.
 This development was set against the backdrop of Icelandic clause structure, with particular attention to verb-second, information structure and the left periphery.
 See also here and here.

 As I showed, the development of expletives is intimately connected with other changes and my work has fed into a wider collaboration with Christin Schätzle (University of Konstanz).
-Together, we have developed a theoretical analysis using LFG for how the syntactic encoding of information structure changed over time in Icelandic, prompting a series of changes with respect to e.g. verb position, subject position, dative subjects and expletives.
+Together, we have developed a theoretical analysis within LFG for how the syntactic encoding of information structure changed over time in Icelandic, prompting a series of changes with respect to e.g. verb position, subject position, dative subjects and expletives.
 See e.g. here, here and here.

 Visual and quantitative methods for investigating syntactic change